VirusPilot/stratux-pi4/README.md

 Remote wakeup enabled:  no
 __________________________________________
 ```
-This SDR is obviosly programmed for Stratux (stx), FLARM/OGN (868MHz), and a ppm correction of "0", the ppm can be modified later, see below.
+This SDR is obviosly programmed for Stratux (stx), OGN (868MHz), and a ppm correction of "0", the ppm can be modified later, see below.
 If your SDR comes pre-programed (it would be labled with e.g. with "1090") there is no need to program it.

 You can program the `Serial number` entry with the following command:
 ```